Nonogram

-Nonograms, also known as Hanjie, Paint by Numbers, Picross, Griddlers, and Pic-a-Pix, and by various other names, are picture logic puzzles in which cells in a grid must be colored or left blank according to numbers at the side of the grid to reveal a hidden pixel art-like picture.
-In this puzzle type, the numbers are a form of discrete tomography that measures how many unbroken lines of filled-in squares there are in any given row or column.
+Nonograms, also known as Hanjie, Paint by Numbers, Griddlers, Pic-a-Pix, and Picross, are picture logic puzzles in which cells in a grid must be colored or left blank according to numbers at the edges of the grid to reveal a hidden picture.
+In this puzzle, the numbers are a form of discrete tomography that measures how many unbroken lines of filled-in squares there are in any given row or column.
 For example, a clue of "4 8 3" would mean there are sets of four, eight, and three filled squares, in that order, with at least one blank square between successive sets.

 These puzzles are often black and white—describing a binary image—but they can also be colored.
 If colored, the number clues are also colored to indicate the color of the squares.
 Two differently colored numbers may or may not have a space in between them.
 For example, a black four followed by a red two could mean four black boxes, some empty spaces, and two red boxes, or it could simply mean four black boxes followed immediately by two red ones.
 Nonograms have no theoretical limits on size, and are not restricted to square layouts.

 Nonograms were named after Non Ishida, one of the two inventors of the puzzle.

-Names

-Nonograms are also known by many other names, including Hanjie puzzle, Paint by Numbers, Griddlers, Pic-a-Pix, Picross, Picma, PrismaPixels, Pixel Puzzles, Crucipixel, Edel, FigurePic, Hanjie, HeroGlyphix, Illust-Logic, Japanese Crosswords, Japanese Puzzles, Kare Karala!, Logic Art, Logic Square, Logicolor, Logik-Puzzles, Logimage, Oekaki Logic, Oekaki-Mate, Paint Logic, Picture Logic, Tsunamii, Paint by Sudoku and Binary Coloring Books.

 History

 In 1987, Non Ishida, a Japanese graphics editor, won a competition in Tokyo by designing grid pictures using skyscraper lights that were turned on or off.
 This led her to the idea of a puzzle based around filling in certain squares in a grid.
-Coincidentally, a professional Japanese puzzler named Tetsuya Nishio invented the same puzzles completely independently, and published them in another magazine.
+Coincidentally, a professional Japanese puzzler named Tetsuya Nishio invented the same puzzles independently, and published them in another magazine.
+At this time, nonograms were also called picture-forming logic puzzles.

+In 1988, Non Ishida published three picture grid puzzles in Japan under the name of "Window Art Puzzles".
+Ishida showed her puzzles to James Dalgety, a puzzle collector in the United Kingdom, who liked the puzzles and offered to help publish her work worldwide.
+Dalgety coined the name "nonogram" as a mashup of "Non" from their creator's name, and "gram" from the word "diagram".

 Print publishing

-Paint by numbers puzzles started appearing in Japanese puzzle magazines.
-Non Ishida published three picture grid puzzles in 1988 in Japan under the name of "Window Art Puzzles".
-In 1990, James Dalgety in the UK invented the name Nonograms after Non Ishida, and The Sunday Telegraph started publishing them on a weekly basis.
+Dalgety made a deal with the The Sunday Telegraph to publish Ishida's nonograms on a weekly basis starting in 1990.
 By 1993, the first book of nonograms was published by Non Ishida in Japan.
 The Sunday Telegraph published a dedicated puzzle book titled the "Book of Nonograms".
 Nonograms were also published in Sweden, the United States (originally by Games magazine), South Africa and other countries.
 The Sunday Telegraph ran a competition in 1998 to choose a new name for their puzzles.
-Griddlers was the winning name that readers chose.
+"Griddlers" was the winning name that readers chose.
+1993, Ishida published the "Book of Nonograms".